verana-labs/verifiable-trust-vpr-spec/spec.md

 An [[ref: account]] that would like to set a validation entry to VALIDATED MUST execute this method by specifying:

 - `id` (uint64) (*mandatory*): id of the validation process;
-- `effective_until` (datetime) (*optional*): date until when (exclusive) this `Permission` is effective, in yyyyMMddHHmm format, null if no time limit should been set for this permission or if we want it to be aligned with the validation process expiration datetime calculated by this method.
+- `effective_until` (timestamp) (*optional*): timestamp until when (exclusive) this `Permission` is effective, null if no time limit should been set for this permission or if we want it to be aligned with the validation process expiration timestamp calculated by this method.
 - `validation_fees` (number) (*optional*): Agreed validation_fees for this permission.
 Can be set only the first time this method is called (cannot be set for renewals).
 - `issuance_fees` (number) (*optional*): Agreed issuance_fees for this permission.
 Can be set only the first time this method is called (cannot be set for renewals).
 - `verification_fees` (number) (*optional*): Agreed verification_fees for this permission.
 Can be set only the first time this method is called (cannot be set for renewals).